 Important: Help in Reduction of Chloride Discharge

 The new 5-year permit that allows Union Grove to discharge treated wastewater effluent into the West Branch of the Root River Canal has a chloride discharge limit.
 Our current wastewater plant does not remove chlorides and the cost to install additional equipment that may remove some of the chloride is complicated and cost prohibitive at this time.
 The state of Wisconsin limit for chloride discharge is 395 mg/L. However, the United States Environmental Protection Agency has granted a variance for Union Grove that allows a maximum weekly average of 560 mg/L with a target value of 500 mg/L that was also approved by the state under WPDES Permit No. WI-0028291-10-0 that took effect on 07/01/20.
-From July of 2020 through December of 2020 our lowest weekly average was 213 mg/L and our highest weekly average was 482 mg/L. Though we are currently below the new permit limits, we are very close at times and need to look for locations where further source reductions can be made prior to the need for a new permit in 2025.
+From January of 2021 through December of 2021 our lowest weekly average was 332 mg/L and our highest weekly average was 613 mg/L. 2021 we were above the new permit limits in May (598 mg/L), June (566 mg/L), July (565 mg/L) and September (613 mg/L) and need to look for locations where further source reductions can be made prior to the need for a new permit in 2025.
 Therefore, it is necessary to reduce chloride discharge at its source, which includes all industrial, commercial, and residential consumers.

 A significant contributor to effluent chloride in the wastewater discharge can be salt brine discharge from water softening units being discharged to the sewer system.

 The cumulative effects of excessive salt use and brine discharge by all consumers can have negative impacts on stream and lake environments and if the chloride filters down to the water table it could affect the characteristics of a water source.

 High chloride levels can also cause plumbing corrosion problems in your own systems by wearing pipes, pumps, hot water heaters and fixtures.